KRakeesh04/s1/src/content/docs/maths/real-analysis/17-other-theorems.md

 :::note

+L'Hopital's rule can be proven using Cauchy's Mean Value Theorem.

-L'Hopital's Rule is valid for all types of "x limits".
+It is valid for all types of "x limits".

 :::